Arrow BOOK

 Overview

-A cervical facet joint block delivers medication directly to the affected joints or the nerves that supply them.
-The aim is to reduce irritation, calm pain signals and support improved movement.
-In many cases, the procedure also helps confirm whether the facet joints are the main source of pain.
+Pain from the facet joints may also spread into the shoulders or upper back.
+A cervical facet joint block delivers medication directly to the affected joint or to the nerves that carry pain signals from the joint.
+The aim is to reduce irritation, calm pain signals, and support improved neck movement.

 Who this treatment helps